The Episcopal Diocese of Hawai'i

 Picture

 All of our remaining Maui churches have been tirelessly supporting relief efforts, including the Diocesan Care-van ministry, A Cup of Cold Water (ACCW), that has been actively continuing its runs and servicing those who may not be at shelters.
-As Maui enters into the recovery phase, the Rev. Canon Sandy Graham has been flying over twice a week to assist church leaders and members to literally pick up the pieces of their church and reorganize.
+As Maui enters into the recovery phase, the Rev. Canon Sandy Graham, Canon to the Bishop, has been flying over regularly to assist church leaders and members to literally pick up the pieces of their church and reorganize.
 Like all those affected, it will be a slow, arduous, and painful time.
-Continue to keep everyone in your prayers.
+Continue to keep all those affected in your prayers.

 Picture

-Note: If you are having trouble making an online donation, try using a different browser, or consider mailing in a check.
-100% of all donations are going directly to relief efforts!
+100% of all donations go directly to relief efforts!
 (Credit card donations are less merchant processing fee.)

 Picture